Catterick (TV series): Character histories

 Carl Palmer: Played by Bob Mortimer, Carl is an ex-soldier and has returned home from service in Cyprus.
 He left because his ex-wife Judy was, according to his brother Chris, "having sly love with a midnight creeper."
 He never makes it clear what went on in Cyprus.
 He wants to become reacquainted with his long-lost son, Paul, whom he abandoned when he was just four years old.
 He becomes attracted to Tess, the receptionist at the Mermade Hotel, when he and Chris go there to stay for a few days.

-In a similar way to Chris Palmer and DI Fowler (see below), Carl may be the same character as the Carl who is Head of Security for The Club in the sketches from Bang Bang, It's Reeves and Mortimer, though his appearance and mannerisms are not precisely the same (as with Chris and Keith Fowler).
-However, there is no indication that the Chris and Carl in The Club are brothers.

 Chris Palmer: Played by Vic Reeves, Chris is Carl's younger brother, and has a big woolly beard.
 He lives alone in their late mum's house, with only a turkey in a box for company.
 He had a George Clooney poster, but he ripped it in half, much to Carl's disgust.
 Chris does not get out much and has a habit of staring at people for no apparent reason.
 He has a one-man show called "Dreams of Parsimony" which involves him playing flute while climbing onto a chair.
 He also has a boomerang hidden somewhere, which he is desperate to find.
 His biggest ambition is to own "luxury pets" such as "a soft white poodle, a lobster, a venison and a silkworm."
 He has always wanted to stay at the Mermade (sic) Hotel, which is why he and Carl end up stealing Tony's car.

-Just as DI Fowler below, Chris Palmer is ostensibly exactly the same as a character of the same name in The Club.